scanoss/integration-jenkins/README.md

 NOTE: Some steps may require custom credentials/secrets.
 For example: Reporting issues to JIRA or cloning a Private Github Repository.

-### Jira Integration (optional)
+### JIRA Integration (optional)

-In order to create issues in Jira, you must provide user credentials.
+In order to create issues in JIRA, you must provide user credentials.
 New issues will be created in the name of the specified user.

-An API Token is required to integrate Jira.
-For further details, check the [Jira Documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
+An API Token is required to integrate JIRA.
+For further details, check the [JIRA Documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

 ### Private GitHub Integration (optional)